zachvalenta/notes-sw/data/analytics.md

 📜 https://ibis-project.org/

+to Jack 24.12.10
+> different semantics/interface than Pandas though so would assume - maybe even for simple stuff - you're not porting from Pandas but rather rewriting
+> one way around the pandas/polars interop problem (and others like it) https://ibis-project.org/
+> relatively new-ish but from the guy who wrote Pandas (Wes McKinney)
+> SQL is the longest lasting thing that still gets used for new projects (sorry, C) but it's kinda like Bash in that it's ugly/verbose to read and harder to write than ORM/dataframe code. tons of SQL out in the world so great use case for LLMs (like regex) but Ibis a great compromise, SQL becomes akin to compiler output, you can always dig into the assembly if need be [yes, compilers output bytecode, IR, etc.] but in most cases you're can happily plug away in a much better DSL. https://www.scattered-thoughts.net/writing/against-sql

 * dataframe API
 * transpiles to SQL i.e. works with SQL-based query engines (BigQuery, Clickhouse, Postgres, Snowflake) https://realpython.com/podcasts/rpp/201/
 * compiles to Python i. e https://talkpython.fm/episodes/transcript/462/pandas-and-beyond-with-wes-mckinney